DennisJaamann/angularbasics/README.md

 ### Install necessary npm packages globally

-To be able to use these tools, we need to install them in the NodeJS global namespace
+To be able to use these tools, we need to install them in the NodeJS global namespace.

 Open a cmd or terminal and execute the following command: